Lesser-Known Aspects of Tile and Grout: Spacing, Cleaning and More

 Likewise, in case of an uneven floor, space between tiles should be reduced as much as possible so that the grout remains in its place and you do not have to re-grout within short intervals.
 Tile spacers are tools that enable you to adjudge the space between tiles and ensure that they are aligned correctly as per the pattern or design.
 Spacers also come in a variety of sizes and it is imperative on your part to identify one that would be best suited for your project.

 If you have opted for tiling with the intention of acquiring trendy interiors, then it is all the more important that the task should be handled with care and proficiency.
 Paying attention to spacing between the tiles is one way of accomplishing this objective given the fall-out that it has on related aspects like size of tiles to be used, number of tiles required and their alignment.

-While spacing between tiles might seem insignificant at first, no home owner should make the mistake of ignoring it owing to the following reasons –
+While spacing between tiles might seem insignificant at first, no homeowner should make the mistake of ignoring it.
+Here's why:

 - It is only after having ascertained the space between tiles that you must start cutting as per specific dimensions.
 This would serve to avoid excessive cutting and enable you to curb wastage.

 - Spacing would enable you to ensure that your tiles follow a certain grid and this, in turn, would automatically lead to a symmetrical outcome.